-24. Hunan Steamed Fish Head (Duo Jiao Yu Tou)
+26. Hunan Steamed Fish Head With Diced Hot Red Peppers (Duo Jiao Yu Tou)

 You may think that the fish head is very fishy, but if you know how to cook a fish head like this, it will definitely not be fishy anymore.
 Rinse, halve, and stuff plenty of strong spices in it will help you mask the unpleasant smell of the fish.

 The highlight of this dish is also the main ingredient to help you successfully cover the scent, chopped/diced chili.
+Moreover, steaming will infuse the fish head with the rich flavor of diced hot red peppers while maintaining its delicate texture.
 The beautiful red color will make you want to have a taste.